contact: Jeffrey & Naomi White Tel: 087-6771661 Open in 2023: May 1-31, Aug 12-20, Sept 1-15, Dec 1-20, 2pm-6pm

 I like making the connection to Harristown, which we had visited earlier in the day!
 Ron Eustice tells us that Sir Maurice Eustace gave Calverstown to his daughter Mary, either at the time of her marriage to Sir Richard Dixon, or upon his death.
 Calverstown passed to their son, Robert Dixon, later Colonel, and M.P. for Harristown from 1703-1713.
 On his death in 1725 it passed to his brother, Robert Dixon, and then to his sister Elizabeth, who had married Sir Kildare Borrowes, 3rd Bart. of Giltown, M.P. for Harristown in the Irish House of Commons in 1721.
 Their property, which would have included Blackhall Castle, had to be sold in 1747, however, to pay debts.
 Eustice notes that nothing remains of the occupation of Eustaces in either of their estates except Blackhall Castle.
 Wikipedia states that Sir Kildare Borrowes lived in Barretstown Castle, which could be why he was able to sell Blackhall.
 I’m not sure who owned (and perhaps occupied) Blackhall after that, before the Whites.

 This house was built for the 3rd Viscount Powerscourt, Richard Wingfield (1730-1788), in 1771, as his city residence.
-He already owned the Wicklow estate and grand house of Powerscourt in Enniskerry.
-I came across the Wingfield family first on my big house travels last year, when Stephen and I visited Salterbridge House in Cappoquin, County Waterford, which is owned by Philip and Susan Wingfield (Philip is the descendent of the 3rd Viscount Powerscourt, by seven generations! ).
+He already owned the Wicklow estate and grand house of Powerscourt in Enniskerry (see my entry for more about the Wingfield family and the Viscounts Powerscourt).
+I came across the Wingfield family first on my big house travels in 2019, when Stephen and I visited Salterbridge House in Cappoquin, County Waterford, which is owned by Philip and Susan Wingfield (Philip is the descendent of the 3rd Viscount Powerscourt, by seven generations! ).